Trees are an essential part of nature. They provide oxygen and give us shade, keeping us safe from the scorching sun.

 Pin oaks are the most common species of oak in North America.
 They grow best in areas with moderate moisture and can be found across the country’s eastern half.

 The fastest-growing trees are a great way to add instant green to your yard, but they are not always the most practical choice.
-Before deciding which trees you want to grow in your yard, you must consider where you live and your goals.
+Before deciding which trees to grow in your yard, you must consider where you live and your goals.